 The Municipalities will provide reasonable support and cooperation to the County toward overall compliance with the Permit conditions.
-Each Municipality will provide assistance as needed on public relations, public outreach, and citizen assistance, when staff and equipment resources are available.
+Each Municipality will provide assistance on public relations, public outreach, and citizen assistance.
 Specific activities and Permit conditions for which each Municipality will be responsible are outlined below.